 Visit the Berlengas

-Visiting Berlengas will naturally imply a visit to the small city of Peniche, with about 28,000 inhabitants, surrounded by the sea that marked its birth and growth.
+Visiting Berlengas, one of the best islands Portugal destinations, naturally implies visiting the small city of Peniche, with about 28,000 inhabitants, surrounded by the sea that marked its birth and growth.
 Peniche and Berlengas are located in the so-called Western Region, an area of questionable definition that lies in the coastal area north of Lisbon.
 It is deeply marked by the Atlantic Ocean, with beautiful beaches and dynamic agricultural and fishing activity.
 Visiting Peniche is something you must include in your Berlengas itinerary.